ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 ### Deadline Custom Plug-ins

-AYON Deadline addon assumes few deadline custom plugins to be installed.
+The AYON Deadline addon requires a few custom plugins to be installed.

 :::info
-Deadline custom plugins and the `GlobalJobPreLoad` script are shipped with AYON deadline addon.
+The Deadline custom plugins and the GlobalJobPreLoad script come with the AYON Deadline addon.
-In Deadline addon, you'll find repository overlay where you can just copy its content to Deadline repository and it should work.
+In the Deadline addon, you'll find a repository overlay that you can copy into the Deadline repository to make it work.

-There are two ways to get them: Feel free to pick either one.
-1. Get the files form the downloaded addon `0.3.3` on starting the AYON Launcher.
-By default the addon will be downloaded to the path saved in the `AYON_ADDONS_DIR` environment variable.
+To get the custom plugins, you can either download the addon `.zip` package from [ayon-deadline/releases - GitHub](https://github.com/ynput/ayon-deadline/releases) or find the downloaded one using the launcher on your machine.
+By default, the addon downloads to the path saved in the `AYON_ADDONS_DIR` environment variable.
-2. Download the addon `.zip` package from [ayon-deadline/releases - Github](https://github.com/ynput/ayon-deadline/releases).

-Either download the addon yourself from GitHub or locate the downloaded one using the launcher on your machine.
 The files should be in the `deadline_x.x.x/client/ayon_deadline/repository` directory.
 :::

 Custom Plugins: